MaxLeap/Docs/en/Java/Guide/CloudCode.md

 Notice:

-* The value of X-LC-APIKey is the API KEY of application, not the Master Key of Cloud Code project.
+* The value of X-LC-APIKey is the API KEY of application, not the Master Key of CloudCode project.

 ## Cloud Function
-Cloud Function is the code running in LeapCloud which could be used to implement complicated logic and use various 3rd Party Libs.
+Cloud Function is the code running in Leap Cloud which could be used to implement complicated logic and use various 3rd Party Libs.

 ###Define Cloud Function
 Every Cloud Function should implement as.leap.code.Handler interface and this interface is the typical Functional Interface.